 - Create; youth-led initiatives within their own local realities;

-- Transform; youth will be able to be part of the positive transformation process on themselves and their own local communities.
+- Transform; youth will be able to be part of the positive transformation process for themselves and their own local communities.

 - Youth Innovation Hubs (YIH): designing and implementing youth initiatives within local communities.